-Lady Sapphire pulled the hood of her mantle lower to hide her face as she entered the Bucket of Blood behind her stable boy, Dugald.
-She knew she shouldn’t be in town this late at night and amongst commoners, but she was trying to escape her husband, Lord Wretched.
+Lady Sapphire pulled the hood of her mantle lower to hide her face as she entered the Bucket of Blood Tavern behind her stableboy, Dugald.
+She shouldn’t be in town this late at night and amongst commoners, but she was trying to escape her husband, Lord Wretched.
 That is, the baron.
 People had no idea what a horrible man he really was.
 And if he found out she’d ever been here, he’d take his fist to her, she was sure.

-She only wished the marriage had not been so rushed, and that her father and sisters would have been present.
+Sapphire only wished the marriage had not been so rushed, and that her father and sisters could have been present.
 Perhaps her father would have stopped the marriage, since the baron was not an original part of the negotiations he’d made with Roe Sexton’s late father, Robert, who died just before her arrival.
 But she’d been convinced by her dead betrothed’s uncle who was also Robert’s brother, Lord Henry Sexton, that this was the proper thing to do and not to jeopardize the alliance between Blackpool and Rye.
-So she’d done the deed, to ensure safety to her father’s lands, and especially her younger twin sisters, Amber and Amethyst back home.
+Therefore, Sapphire did the deed, to ensure safety to her father’s lands, and especially for the safety of her younger twin sisters, Amber and Amethyst, back home.

-She stopped in the doorway, glancing at the patrons in the dimly lit pub.
-The Bucket of Blood was a favorite gathering place for sailors and fishermen since it was so close to port.
-And with Rye being one of the Cinque Ports, she knew she’d find many honorable men here who had vowed to protect the channel for their king.
-Men of the sea filled the tables and wooden benches and stood at the drink board that served as a counter.
-The innkeeper handed them ale, wine, brandy, and drinks of many kinds in large tankards made of metal or wood with a large curved handle on the side.
-Women of the night clung to the men, wearing their low-cut-bodice gowns, working the room, and trying to earn a living.
+She stopped in the doorway, glancing at the patrons in the dimly lit room.
+The Bucket of Blood Tavern was a favorite gathering place for sailors and fishermen since it was so close to port.
+With Rye being one of the Cinque Ports, she realized she’d find many honorable men here who had vowed to protect the channel for their king.
+Men of the sea filled the tables and wooden benches, also standing at the drink board that served as a counter.
+The innkeeper handed them ale, wine, brandy, and drinks of many kinds, in tankards made of metal or wood.
+Each cup had a large curved handle on the side.
+Women of the night clung to the men, wearing their low-cut gowns, working the room, and trying to earn a living.

 “Ye know the charge.
-A hay-p’ny for each o’ ye.
+A hay-p’ny from each o’ ye.
 Now pay up.”

-Like most pubs, there was a petty charge at the door to cover any damages of broken bottles or benches should a patron get rough.
+Like most taverns and inns, there was a petty charge at the door to cover any damages of broken bottles or benches should a patron get rough.
 And in a place like this, chaos was always evident.

 “Go ahead,” he said, stepping to the side, enabling them to enter.